jrladd/CIS397-networks/_pages/assignments.md

 Some of these assignments, especially Projects 1 & 2, will take the form of Jupyter notebook reports.
 You can refer to the [Criteria for Good Reports](/CIS397-networks/criteria/) as a guide.

+You can also view the [weekly homework assignments](/CIS397-networks/homework/).

 ## Assignment Breakdown

 Assignment|Percentage